segmentio/segment-docs/src/connections/destinations/catalog/kameleoon/index.md

 rewrite: true
 ---

-[Kameleoon](https://kameleoon.com/en) GDPR, CCPA, and HIPAA compliant, Kameleoon’s powerful and easy-to-use A/B testing, full stack, and AI-powered personalization solutions help marketers, product owners, and developers maximize customer engagement and conversion - all from a single platform.
+[Kameleoon’s](https://kameleoon.com/en) powerful and easy-to-use A/B testing, full stack, and AI-powered personalization solutions help marketers, product owners, and developers maximize customer engagement and conversion all from a single platform.

 This destination is maintained by Kameleoon.
 For any issues with the destination, [contact the Kameleoon Support team](mailto:support@kameleoon.com).